enolte/po/README.md

 # Status

+(*05 April 2023*) File organization is done for now.
+Support for variadic differentation and integration is implemented and verified.
+The remaining piece of Phase I is antiderivatives.
+This is in progress.

+Progress continues as time available.

+<details>
+<summary>Previous</summary>

 (*06 February 2023*) Moved some things to Phase II, including the completion of the prefix tree storage model.
 The trie is implemented.
 The interface for the polynomial type is partially implemented.

-Progress continues as time available.

-<details>
-<summary>Previous</summary>

 (*06 September 2022*) Having just started my new job, this project is in hibernation for now.
 Progress continues as time available, with reduced time available.